 - 1. Oral medications used for seizure clusters include clonazepam (Klonopin®), lorazepam (Ativan®), and diazepam (Valium®).
 These medications may be swallowed or given by gastrostomy tube, and some come in forms that can dissolve on the tongue.
 Absorption of medications given by mouth is slower than the other treatment options, and these are therefore not a good option for treating status epilepticus.
 It is important that a person be alert and responsive before administering an oral medication to reduce the risk of aspiration.
 A person experiencing a seizure may also inadvertently bite down and injure someone trying to put something in his or her mouth. - 2.
 A rectal medication used for seizure clusters or status epilepticus is diazepam gel (Diastat®).
 Diastat is provided as a needleless syringe containing a weight-based dose of diazepam gel that is administered into the rectum, where it is quickly absorbed into the bloodstream.
 Diastat is often preferred for use in young children, as the method of administration is undesirable for many adolescents and adults.
 The medication does not require refrigeration and has a long shelf life.
 Diastat is FDA-approved for the treatment of children over two years of age and adults, but many pediatric neurologists also recommend the use of this medication in children under two years of age. - 3.
 Nasal medications may be used to treat seizure clusters but are not FDA-approved for the treatment of status epilepticus.
 These medications are sprays that are administered into the nose.
 There are currently two FDA-approved nasal medications: intranasal midazolam (Nayzilam®) for ages 12-plus and intranasal diazepam (Valtoco®) for ages 6-plus.
 Both these options are safe to store at room temperature and have a long shelf life.
 There are currently no FDA-approved intranasal rescue medications for children younger than 6 years of age.
-There are several potential benefits to nasal medications, including ease of usage, safety for the person administering the medication and avoidance of potential embarrassment for adolescents and adults that may otherwise require a rectal medication.
-Insurance may have a monthly quantity limit, and it is recommended to discuss with your neurologist an appropriate rescue plan.
+There are several potential benefits to nasal medications, including ease of usage, safety for the person administering the medication, and avoidance of potential embarrassment for adolescents and adults that may otherwise require a rectal medication.
+However, nasal medications may not be a good option for everyone.
+There are limits to how frequently these medications should be given, so they may not be a good option for those with frequent seizure clusters.